dm-academy/Calavera/docs/Installation.md

 Disclaimner: this is still very early stage work.
 Many failure modes.

-### Linux and Mac OS (see below for Windows)
+Detailed installations for all precursors are available through their associated sites.
+Default installations should all work (let me know if this is not the case.)

 Open a command prompt.

 Figure out a suitable location (e.g. in your home directory) to download the repository from Github.

-Open a command window in your chosen location and type:
+Open a command window in your chosen location.
+(On Windows, open Windows Explorer, navigate to the directory you want, right click, and choose "Git Bash Here.")

+Type:

     git clone https://github.com/CharlesTBetz/Calavera.git
+    cd Calavera

+Continue below with your appropriate platform.

+### Linux and Mac OS (see below for Windows)

 ### Windows

-Open Github Desktop.

 ````
 ./startup.sh  (or startup.bat on windows)